User Community Service Desk Downloads

 Started status

-To stop MDM Server, select Stop server and confirm your choice in the window that opens.
+To stop MDM Server, select Stop server and confirm your choice in the modal that opens.
+The modal also reports the number of running operations: continue if no running operations are found.
 The server status changes to Stopping and then to Stopped.

 For production environments, it is not possible to stop the server.